Support our sponsor: Urban Air Adventure Park 6314 East Livingston Avenue Reynoldsburg (614) 739-1654

 B. Player equipment.
 All players must wear shin guards.
-No hard casts are permitted.
+Any hard casts must be wrapped and covered, and must be approved by Referee HQ before play.
 Soft casts are permitted.
 No items may be used or worn that has the potential to injure in the opinion of the referee.

 What is the rule for Offside?

 -U11 through U15: The full Offside rule is in effect in accordance with FIFA and LOTG.